Adapted from Bedsider.org

 Effort: Has to happen every single time you have sex.

-Ease to Get: Nothing to get—except your guy's cooperation.
+Ease to Get: Nothing to get—except your partner's cooperation.

 Cost: Withdrawal is a method that is totally free, but risky.
 While you won’t have to spend anything to use it, you have to do it correctly every single time for it to work.

-Here's the breakdown: If you don't have sex, you won't get pregnant.
-But you'll need willpower.
+Here's the breakdown: If you don't have vaginal sex, you won't get pregnant.

 Effectiveness: "Not right now" is 100% effective if you really don't have sex.